-This session is designed to contextualise some of the key learning from the Core Coach Training into their discipline and look at how to structure coaching sessions from the land/beach.
+This session is designed to contextualise some of the key learning from the Core into their discipline and look at how to structure coaching sessions from the poolside/bank.
 It should also provide a range discipline specific skill acquisition methods (structure of practice, traditional cognitive approach to skill acquisition (chaining, sequencing, drills, whole-part-whole, part progressive) and a more dynamical systems approach to skill acquisition (constraints, shaping, games with aims, game sense).
-All of this should support development in their technical understanding of freestyle and highlight how best to structure the session to support learning considering the environment.
-At all times the safety frameworks in place and the importance of the coach's positioning to support this should be explored.
+All of this should support development in their technical understanding of Polo and highlight how best to structure the session to support learning considering the environment.
+At all times, the safety frameworks in place and the importance of the coach's positioning to support this should be explored.
 Examples:

-- 1. Tutor to facilitate each student delivering a 5-10 minute session peer coaching from the land of a skill required for the freestyle environment, with one peer observing.
-After the session, the observer identifies examples of coaching behaviours, learning behaviours and optimum learning environment considerations and the coach discusses their decision-making.
+- 1. Tutor to facilitate each student delivering a 5-10 minute session peer coaching from the poolside/bank of a skill required for the Polo environment, with one peer observing.
+After the session, the observer identifies examples of Coach Award coaching behaviours, learning behaviours and optimum learning environment considerations and the coach discusses their decision-making.
 Tutor supports in this and then identifies what skill acquisition methods were used.
 At the end of the students' sessions, Tutor to deliver a session to support understanding of session aims, it is anticipated this could well be about a dynamical systems approach. - 2.
-Tutor to coach students from the land to develop their technical skill and understanding of a skill required for the freestyle environment for a short session.
-After the session, Tutor facilitates discussion of coaching behaviours, learning behaviours and optimum learning environment considerations used in the land based session along with what skill acquisition methods were used and the decisions made.
-The Tutor then delivers another short session of a skill required for the freestyle environment to demonstrate additional skill acquisition methods, along with further coaching behaviours, learning behaviours and optimum learning environment considerations and the decisions made.
+Tutor to coach students from the poolside/bank to develop their technical skill and understanding of a skill required for the Polo environment for a short session.
+After the session, Tutor facilitates discussion of Coach Award coaching behaviours, learning behaviours and optimum learning environment considerations used in the poolside/bank based session along with what skill acquisition methods were used and the decisions made.
+The Tutor then delivers another short session of a skill required for the Polo environment to demonstrate additional skill acquisition methods, along with further Coach Award coaching behaviours, learning behaviours and optimum learning environment considerations and the decisions made.
 Tutor to facilitate further discussion to ensure session aims are met. - 3.
-Tutor to coach students to develop their technical skill and understanding of a skill required for the freestyle environment for a short session coaching from the land.
-After the session, Tutor facilitates discussion of coaching behaviours, learning behaviours and optimum learning environment considerations used in the session, along with what skill acquisition methods were used and the decisions made to enable the land based coaching session to work.
-After this, students work in two groups, one planning to deliver a session showing a more cognitive approach to skill acquisition of a skill required for the freestyle environment (chaining, sequencing, drills, whole-part-whole, part progressive) and one using a more dynamical systems approach to skill acquisition (constraints, shaping, games with aims, game sense).
+Tutor to coach students to develop their technical skill and understanding of a skill required for the Polo environment for a short session coaching from the land.
+After the session, Tutor facilitates discussion of Coach Award coaching behaviours, learning behaviours and optimum learning environment considerations used in the session along with what skill acquisition methods were used and the decisions made to enable the poolside/bank based coaching session to work.
+After this, students work in two groups, one planning to deliver a session showing a more cognitive approach to skill acquisition of a skill required for the Polo environment (chaining, sequencing, drills, whole-part-whole, part progressive) and one using a more dynamical systems approach to skill acquisition (constraints, shaping, games with aims, game sense).
 Once planned, the groups deliver their planned sessions to each other and Tutor facilitates discussion to support and develop understanding.

 Session Title: Coaching from the Water

 Session Number: 7

 Time: 60-minutes

 Venue: Water

-Craft: Freestyle Kayak/Canoe
+Craft: Polo Kayak